Flour Overview for Bakers

 Being able to mill small batches of different wheat varieties and then really appreciate the wonderful variations in taste and performance of the unique flours is one of the great advantages of traditional milling on a small scale.

-1. Wholemeal bread making… We are presently milling the wheat variety Paragon, grown in the UK and with a protein content of 11.8%.
+Paragon, a modern spring wheat grown biodynamically at Yatesbury House Farm in Wiltshire.
+It has a protein content of 9.9% and mills to produce a light, fine flour.
 Routinely we mill quite finely but can produce a coarser flour on request.

 A winter wheat, Crusoe, grown by Graham Morris at Henllys Farm, Cwmbach near Builth Wells.
 A softer textured flour than the Paragon, the wholemeal from this grain bakes a delicious sourdough loaf.
 Though not organically certified, it has been grown conscientiously with minimal inputs.